 I promise you that if you save at least 50% of your after-tax income a year for 10 years, you will surprise yourself and start feeling a new sense of freedom.
 You will love this feeling of freedom so much so that you will want to force yourself to save even more!

-Recommendation: Track your saving rate and cash flow with Personal Capital for free.
+Track your saving rate and cash flow with Empower for free.
 Make it a game to try and save as much as possible.
-Remember, if the amount you’re saving each month doesn’t hurt, you’re not saving enough!
+Remember, if the amount you're saving each month doesn't hurt, you're not saving enough!
 I've used Empower for free since 2012 and have seen my net worth sky rocket as a result.

 Listen and subscribe to The Financial Samurai podcast on Apple or Spotify.
 I interview experts in their respective fields and discuss some of the most interesting topics on this site.
 Please share, rate, and review!

 For more nuanced personal finance content, join 60,000+ others and sign up for the free Financial Samurai newsletter and posts via e-mail.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.